dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 .. _bpy.types.RenderSettings.use_persistent_data:

-Persistent Images
+Persistent Data
-   Keep image data in memory after rendering, for faster re-renders at the cost of extra memory usage when performing other tasks in Blender.
+   Keep render data in memory after rendering for faster re-renders and animation renders at the cost of extra memory usage while performing other tasks in Blender.

+   When using multiple :doc:`View Layers </render/layers/view_layer>`,
+   only data from a single view layer is preserved to keep memory usage somewhat under control;
+   however, objects shared between view layers are preserved.

 .. _render_cycles_settings_perfomance_viewport: